 Fabric and Other Supplies

-- 1¼ yards of 44”+ wide mid-weight wide wale corduroy or similar for the exterior; we used a 57” wide yarn dyed 8 wale cotton corduroy in white
+- 1¼ yards of 44”+ wide mid-weight wide wale corduroy or similar for the exterior; we originally used a 57” wide yarn dyed 8 wale cotton corduroy in white

 NOTE: The amount shown above allows the sidewall to be cut as one piece with the wale running vertically as designed.
 If not following our exact fabric design or if using another fabric, you may be able to get away with less.
 Corduroy most often comes in wide widths (our sample fabric was 57”), however, this pattern can be made with 44” wide fabric.
 We recommend 8-wale or wider for the best look.
 Check your favorite online or in-store retailer for options or browse Etsy where we spotted wide wale corduroy in a wide variety of colors.

-- 1¼ yards of 44”+ wide quilting weight cotton for the lining; we used a classic cotton from our S4H stash: Amy Butler’s Garden Fete from her Violette collection for FreeSpirit fabrics.
+- 1¼ yards of 44”+ wide quilting weight cotton for the lining; we originally used a classic cotton from our S4H stash: Amy Butler’s Garden Fete from her Violette collection for FreeSpirit fabrics.

 NOTE: The above yardage includes enough to facilitate a large motif fussy cut.